Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 While working on this project, it became apparent to everyone involves that the infrastructure used in SciPy for creating `ufunc`s was greatly complicated by the need to work with scalar kernels from so many languages.
 Standardizing on C++ offered a chance to simplify things considerably.

-Irwin found that existing infrastructure was not flexible enough for work he had planned involving [Generalized universal functions](https://numpy.org/doc/stable/reference/c-api/generalized-ufuncs.html), or `gufuncs` for short, so he wrote new machinery from scratch. `ufunc`s and `gufunc`s created with the new machinery live in a separate extension module from those created with the old machinery [^6].
-What problem could this cause?
+In the Spring of 2024, things moved very quickly because Irwin was able to use his free time between terms to work on SciPy as a volunteer pretty much fulltime to help get things off the ground.
+He found that the existing `ufunc` infrastructure was not flexible enough for work he had planned involving [Generalized universal functions](https://numpy.org/doc/stable/reference/c-api/generalized-ufuncs.html), or `gufuncs` for short, so he wrote new machinery from scratch. `ufunc`s and `gufunc`s created with the new machinery live in a separate extension module from those created with the old machinery [^6].
+It will be a great win in terms of simplifying `scipy.special`'s build process when we're able to get all `ufunc`s moved over to the new infrastructure, but in the short term there was a problem.

 ## Error handling redux